tsteward/tsteward.github.io/index.md

 I am a student at Iowa State University pursing a degree in Computer Engineeing, graduating in Spring 2020.
 This site contains some examples of projects I have worked on during my time at Iowa State University.

+I am looking for emploment in engineering after I graduate in May.